EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

 ### Sample Export Script
 You can combine each command to export parts of your system into components that can later be used in source control and then promoted to different servers.
 This is a small sampling of the export and list commands.
+The command specific export will be in a format that is not compatible with the file system repository.
+These formats may be used by devops automation tools.
 ```
 #! /bin/bash
 # Export Script for Northwind Jetty